Dama col mazzolino

 Woman with Flowers (Dama col mazzolino or Gentildonna dalle belle mani) is a marble sculpture 60 cm in height executed by Andrea del Verrocchio between 1475 and 1480.
 It is in the Bargello Museum in Florence.

+The sculpture stands out for being a bust of an almost half-length figure with fully realized arms and the hands on the chest.
+The hands are an additional and extraordinary feature, that confirm the elegant beauty of the portrayed.

-The identity of the woman could be Fioretta Gorini, spouse of Giuliano de' Medici, Lucrezia Donati, platonic love of Lorenzo il Magnifico, or Ginevra d'Amerigo Benci, also portrayed in a painting by Leonardo da Vinci.
+The identity of the woman could be Fioretta Gorini, mistress of Giuliano de' Medici, Lucrezia Donati, platonic love of Lorenzo il Magnifico, or Ginevra d'Amerigo Benci, also portrayed in a painting by Leonardo da Vinci.

-Dama col mazzolino influenced Leonardo's Studies of hands.
-It stands out for having the hands on the chest.
+The Dama col mazzolino influenced Leonardo's studies of hands.